apache/openserverless-site/content/en/docs/reference/runtimes/nodejs/_index.md

 The following sections guide you through creating and invoking a single JavaScript action, and demonstrate how to bundle multiple JavaScript files and third party dependencies.

-1.Create a package `directory`.
+1. Create a package `directory`.
 Create a JavaScript file with the following content inside our `packages/nodejs`.
 For this example, the file name is `hello.js`.

   ```javascript
   //--web true